Graham-72/feed_import/README.txt

 entities (like node, user, ...) using XPATH to fetch whatever you need.
 You can create a new feed using php code in your module or you can use the provided UI (recommended).
 If you have regular imports you can enable import to run at cron.
-Now Feed Import provides four methods to process files:
+Now Feed Import provides five methods to process files:
     Normal  - loads the XML file with simplexml_load_file() and parses it's content.
 This method isn't good for huge files because needs very much memory.